microsoft/terraform-provider-azuredevops/website/docs/r/group_membership.html.markdown

 * `group` - (Required) The descriptor of the group being managed.
 * `members` - (Required) A list of entity user or group descriptors that will become members of the group.
+> NOTE: It's possible to define group members both within the azuredevops_group_membership resource via the members block and by using the azuredevops_group resource.
+However it's not possible to use both methods to manage group members, since there'll be conflicts.
+* `mode` - (Optional) The mode how the resource manages group members.
+  * `mode == add`: the resource will ensure that all specified members will be part of the referenced group
+  * `mode == overwrite`: the resource will replace all existing members with the members specied withing the `members` block

 ## Attributes Reference